emqx/blog/en/202010/how-to-use-mqtt-in-vue.md

-Use [MQTT 5.0 client tool - MQTT X](https://mqttx.app/) as another client to test messaging.
+Use [MQTT 5.0 client tool - MQTTX](https://mqttx.app/) as another client to test messaging.

 ![vuemqttx.png](https://assets.emqx.com/images/2013cbab1bdffcae69b817bfebb4a33f.png)

-If you unsubscribe on the browser side, before MQTT X sends the second message, the browser will not receive the subsequent messages from MQTT X.
+If you unsubscribe on the browser side, before MQTTX sends the second message, the browser will not receive the subsequent messages from MQTTX.